I’ve tried every kind of lotion for my dry skin and nothing seemed to work until I learned about using beef fat on your skin!

 Overall using tallow balm has many health benefits and it has given me clear, healthy skin.
 The skin on my face especially has been much more vibrant and clear since I gave up all my fancy skincare products and started using tallow instead.

 It seems like there are a million different skin care products that claim to give you healthy skin but in my opinion, a great tallow balm is all you need!
-It will make your skin feel softer than ever before!
+It will make your skin feel softer than ever before.
+For more skin moisturizing effects give licorice root a try!

 Like this article?
 Please share it with a friend who would love it on Pinterest, Facebook, or Twitter!